odisce/DIANMF/README.md

 devtools::install_github("odisce/DIANMF")
 ```

-## Tutorials (vignettes)
+## Tutorial

-One vignettes detail how to **deconvolute MS1 and SWATH-DIA data** at vignettes/Process_SWATH_DIA_Data.Rmd.
+The processing of SWATH-DIA metabolomics data with the DIANMF package is described in the included vignette ([vignettes/Process_SWATH_DIA_Data.html](https://htmlpreview.github.io/?https://github.com/odisce/DIANMF/blob/master/vignettes/Process_SWATH_DIA_Data.html)).

 ## Dataset

 This package includes a sample dataset used in the accompanying examples and vignettes.
-It consists of selected regions from replicates 1 and 2 of a 10 ng/mL spiked human plasma sample, focusing on the 280–320 m/z range and 280–320 seconds retention time window (Barbier et al. 2020).
+It consists of selected regions from replicates 1 and 2 of a 10 ng/mL spiked human plasma sample, focusing on the 280–320 m/z range and 280–320 seconds retention time window (Barbier Saint-Hilaire *et al.* 2020).

 ## Citation

-Diana Karaki, Annelaure Damon, Antoine Souloumiac, François Fenaille, Etienne A. Thévenot and Sylvain Dechaumet.
+Diana Karaki, Annelaure Damon, Antoine Souloumiac, François Fenaille, Etienne A. Thévenot and Sylvain Dechaumet (in preparation).
 Combined MS and MS/MS deconvolution of SWATH DIA data with the DIA-NMF workflow for comprehensive annotation in metabolomics.
-DOI:soon.

 ## Contacts